What Is Encryption and How Does It Work?

 All sorts of devices across a wide variety of different networks encrypt communication in transit.
 Encryption is not only used for internet transits, but also ATM transactions or mobile phone calls.

-As you can see in the image above, I selected “Key:2,” which means that “A” will be “C” and so forth.
+As you can see in the image above, I selected “Key:2,” which means that “A” will be “C,” “B” will be “D,” and so forth.

 If I change the settings, I can also include numbers.
 If I change the “Key” value, it increases in complexity.

-If you want to test it out yourself, visit the Crypto Corner website.
+If you want to try it out yourself, visit the Crypto Corner website.

-I haven’t introduced all the concepts of modern-day encryption methods yet, but I included this example to give you an idea of what I’ll be talking about later.
+While we haven’t as yet taken a look at the concepts of modern-day encryption methods, I wanted to include the example below to give you an idea of what I’ll be talking about later.

 Let’s take a look at a very advanced form of encryption.
 This is an example of current encryption methods, which will be fully explained in the “Types of Key Algorithms” section.